Cap-n-Proud/roboGarden/README.md

 ## ToDo
 There is really a LOT to do.
 In random order:
 * Add EC sensor
-* System for authomatic nutrient dosage with peristatic pump
+* System for automatic nutrient dosage with peristaltic pump
-* System for authomatic hydrogen peroxide dosage with peristatic pump
+* System for automatic hydrogen peroxide dosage with peristaltic pump
-* Include computer vision and AI to evaluate harvest tme
+* Include computer vision and AI to evaluate harvest time
-* Frame support for tomateos etc
+* Frame support for tomatoes etc

 ## References